MichaelFralickLab/Learn-to-code-R/README.md

 - Include as much information as possible!
 - Discuss what you've tried already and what the output was.

-## Your toolbox
+## Your R toolbox

-- Use R.
-- Use Rstudio as your IDE.
+- Rstudio as your IDE.
-- Use `tidyverse` for data munging.
+- `tidyverse` for data munging.
-- Use `tidymodels` for machine learning.
+- `tidymodels` for machine learning.
-- Use `ggplot2` for basic plotting.
+- `ggplot2` for basic plotting.
-- Use `patchwork` to combine basic plots.
+- `patchwork` to combine basic plots.
-- Use `ggiraph` to make your ggplots interactive
+- `ggiraph` to make your ggplots interactive
-- Use `rmarkdown` to create static report files in html
+- `rmarkdown` to create static report files in html
-- Use `shiny` to create interactive apps
+- `shiny` to create interactive apps

-## Why not python

-- R was designed for data analysis and statistics
-- R's package management is better than python's
-- ggplot2 is better than python offerings
-- Rmarkdown is better than Jupyter
-- Shiny is better than Dash
-- Rstudio is a better editor than VScode